PulkitXChadha/aep-offer-decisioning-previewer/README.md

   </a>
 </p>
 <hr>
-Welcome to ODE Previewer a Adobe I/O Application to view Offer representations for a selected unified profile.
+Welcome to ODE Previewer an Adobe I/O Application to view Offer representations for a selected unified profile.
 Easily view and test the experiences delivered to your customers via Adobe Experience Platform.

 ![](images/ODEPreviewerDemo.gif)